Last Updated on August 30, 2021 by DMEditor

 Answer: LearnDash and Teachable aren’t your only LMS options.
 Here are other competitors you can look into:

 Answer: Anyone who wants to create online courses will benefit from using an LMS for course creation.
-While indie instructors are some of the biggest consumers, workplaces are also using LMS platforms for their employee training.
+While indie instructors (course builder) are some of the biggest consumers, workplaces are also using LMS platforms for their employee training.

 Answer: Teachable takes 5% of your paid courses on the Basic plan.
 They don’t take out any earnings for the Pro and Business plans.
 It’s unclear is LearnDash takes a percentage from your courses or not.